 Thousands of copies have sold since its launch in 2005 And the book has received very positive reviews on many leading sites including:

 Recieve how to swear in thai,

-Impress your freinds with your newborn swearing knowledge!
-Or get the ability to show your displesure in your next trip!
+Impress your friends with your newborn swearing knowledge!
+Or get the ability to show your displeasure in your next trip!

-The book contains over 70 simple Illustrations, that enable you to instantly recognise the shape and sound of each
+The book contains over 70 simple Illustrations, that enable you to instantly recognize the shape and sound of each